 BY: T. Franklin Murphy | September 2015

-Accepting life on life's own terms, frees us from the magical thinking of paradise and allows us to make the most of reality.
+Accepting life on life's own terms allows us to make the most of reality.

 Quit being a hater.
 We can dislike an action without disliking the actor.
 This is especially true when dissatisfied with a personal behavior.
 Quit being a self-hater.
 When we slip, fail, or act contrary to a desired character trait, we aren’t stupid or bad; we are human.
 Personal condemnation doesn’t promote growth.
 Deploring the self doesn’t motivate change.
 This just isn’t the case.

 The healthy development of a child depends on a loving, caring environment.
 A child constantly berated and peppered with insults becomes protective and defensive.
 The chaotic and dangerous world of these children is unpredictable, the message taught is stay safe, avoid the unknown.
 Security, on the other hand, encourages curiosity.
 The curious child’s explorations build a strong foundation for continued growth.